Armanasq/Armanasq.github.io/content/post/nlp/bert-from-scrtach.md

 If your NLP task is domain-specific (e.g., medical or legal text), focus on collecting data relevant to that domain.
 Domain-specific terminology and context are crucial for accurate model performance.

 Let's start by loading the dataset and setting up data loading workers.
+The OSCAR dataset support various languages, including Persian (Farsi).
+We used the HuggingFace framework to load the OSCAR dataset via `datasets` library.

 ```python
 # Install the 'datasets' library